orbitalchicken/Roadmap/Triaged.md

 	system: Git is not installed by default
 	mdm: displays both the user name and real name. (ok because the user can choose other themes)
 	system: have installed openvpn, when I click on on “configure a VPN” from the wireless applet, then on the “Add” but I cant see any option for creating a “OpenVPN” connection type. (solved by installing network-manager-openvpn and network-manager-openvpn-gnome)
+	cinnamon-settings: the network manager hasn’t any ability to add ADSL connection. (go to menu->network connections and then click Add and choose DSL)
+	translations: I can only find one translation of “Login Screen” in Cinnamon in Launchpad and that is “Login-skærm”, so where does this “Logind-skærm” come from? (comes from mdm)

 Outside of the scope
 --------------------